-Martin and Natalie Gaida recently changed the name of their coffee shop to Tokava Coffee from its previous namesake 7 Pond Coffee Bar.
+Martin Gaida recently changed the name of their coffee shop to Tokava Coffee from its previous namesake 7 Pond Coffee Bar.
 Of course they're still located at 7 Pond Street.

 Q: You purchased the business a few months before COVID.
 What was it like those few months before COVID, and what has it been like since?
 How have you altered your business due to COVID?